 - Complimentary Wi-Fi

-The Fullerton is packed with heritage and charm and also a great choice with a brilliant club lounge.
+The Fullerton is packed with heritage and charm and is also a great choice with a brilliant club lounge.
 It is larger than the Fullerton Bay.
-Both Fullerton hotels are just 5 – 10 minutes walk away from Raffles Place an MRT interchange that gives you MRT connection to Orchard, Airport line, or Chinatown and Little India (via another line at another station).
-In the evening, there’s lots of food and activity at Boat Quay which is next to Fullerton.
-You can also walk to Chinatown, or take the boat ride down Singapore River to Clarke Quay, Esplanade, or Marina Square from here.
+Both Fullerton hotels are just 5 – 10 minutes walk away from Raffles Place, an MRT interchange that gives you MRT connection to Orchard, Airport line, or Chinatown and Little India (via another line at another station).
+In the evening, there’s lots of food and activity at Boat Quay, which is next to Fullerton.
+You can also walk to Chinatown or take a boat ride down Singapore River to Clarke Quay, Esplanade, or Marina Square from here.

 The Four Seasons in Singapore is rather mediocre, despite the room refresh, but is good for families with kids.
-Wherever you travel to in the world, Four Seasons guarantees a brilliant level of service and luxury.
-But, this Four Seasons lacks history. it is a bland modern hotel and the location is not so great unless you love shopping in Orchard Road.
+Wherever you travel in the world, Four Seasons guarantees a brilliant level of service and luxury.
+But, this Four Seasons lacks history.
+It is a bland modern hotel, and the location is not so great unless you love shopping in Orchard Road.

 Marina Bay Sands is probably the most iconic hotel in Singapore.
 It is glitzy and busy and has the best rooftop pool in Singapore.
 Marina Bay Sands is iconic, is often cheaper, and offers unlimited Instagramable photo opportunities, so if you want to show off to your friends at home, this is the one to pick!